mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

     </CollectionView.ItemsLayout>-->
 ```

-Again, this isn't needed, and so can be removed.
+Again, this isn't needed and so can be removed.

 Keeping commented-out code in a file is another way of confusing someone looking at the code in the future.
 Is it meant to be commented out?
 If so, why has it been left in?
 Was this deliberate or done while the developer was working on something else?

 If the code is definitely not needed, remove it.
 If commented out because it's likely to be needed in the future, an appropriate explanation should accompany it.
 Even better than leaving it in the file for future use is moving it to the issue or bug tracking system with details of whatever it is that will need this.
-Whoever works on the thing that needs this then has access to it when they need it without cluttering the file for everyone else in the meantime.
+Whoever works on the thing that needs this then has access to it when they need it without cluttering the file for everyone else.

 We don't only need to think about what should (and shouldn't) be within a file.
 It's also important to consider the order of elements within a XAML file.